kmaikat/kmaikat/README.md

 👋🏼 Hello, my name is Katherine Mai and I am excited to embark on a new chapter in my professional journey.
 I'm a driven and motivated learner, always seeking for new challenges and opportunities.

-🎨 On my free time, I love to spend time with family and friends, hang out with my fur baby (ask me about my shiba), watch the latest shows on Netflix, or learning Blender!
-If I could have one wish, I'd wish for more time in the day so I can do everything.
+🎨 On my free time, I love to spend time with family and friends, hang out with my fur baby (ask me about my shiba), watch the latest shows on Netflix, or learning Blender! (:<

 👩🏻‍💻 Some other tech I use: Python · JavaScript · Flask · React · Redux · SQL · HTML5 · CSS · SQLAlchemy · Git · GitHub · Express · Redux · Sequelize · SQLite · HTML · React Native ·